Editor's note: This article was originally published in 2014 but has been updated for 2019 and beyond. We hope you enjoy!

 Time-bound: When do you want to achieve the goal?

 Whenever I have a goal, I outline it on a sheet of paper and post it on my office wall.
 That way it's staring me in the face every day.
-Here's a template from Halogen Software to get you started.
+Here's a template from Saba Software to get you started.
 Having a written plan helps me achieve my goals.
 You can also keep a SMART plan online.

 The important part is setting the goal, creating the plan, and holding yourself accountable.

 Goal setting and business success

 Goal setting is a frequently used term in business.
 That's because it's an important part of business success.
 We can't move forward without goals.